Types of Ingrown Toenail Surgery

 If you have any questions, please feel free to contact our offices located in Duryea and Bangor, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Corns can make walking very painful and should be treated immediately.
-If you have questions regarding your feet and ankles, contact one of our podiatrists of David A. Scalzo, DPM, PC and Associates.
+Poor circulation is a serious condition and needs immediate medical attention.
+If you have any concerns with poor circulation in your feet contact one of our podiatrists of David A. Scalzo, DPM, PC and Associates.
 Our doctors will treat your foot and ankle needs.

 If you have any questions, please feel free to contact our offices located in Duryea and Bangor, PA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.